mixedconnections/pst/README.md

 ### Manual

-First, clone pst repository and go into the directory.
+First clone the pst repository and go into the directory.

     $ git clone git://github.com/mixedconnections/pst.git
     $ cd pst

-Then, run a command below.
+Then run the command below.

     $ sudo python setup.py install

-If you don't have a root permission (or don't wanna install pst with sudo), try next one.
+If you don't have root permission (or don't want to install pst with sudo), try:

     $ python setup.py install --prefix=~/.local
     $ export PATH=~/.local/bin:$PATH